Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Optimus learning kung fu movements from a human trainer, demonstrating Tesla's end-to-end neural network approach.
 Elon Musk confirmed these movements were AI-driven, not teleoperated.

-Hands: Advanced Manipulation Capabilities
+Hands: Advanced Manipulation (50 Actuators)

 The AI Brain: How Optimus Thinks and Learns